flux-framework/flux-sched/README.md

 ### flux-sched

-flux-sched contains the job scheduling facility for the Flux resource manager framework.
-It consists of an engine that handles all the functionality common to scheduling.
-The engine has the ability to load one or more scheduling plugins that provide specific scheduling behavior.
+flux-sched contains **Fluxion**, a graph-based job scheduler for the Flux resource manager framework.
+It consists of two flux modules in support of batch job scheduling:

-#### Overview

-The `flux wreckrun` command is part of flux-core and provides the ability to launch Flux programs on resources within a Flux instance. flux-sched adds batch scheduling functionality to Flux.
-Jobs are submitted to flux-sched using `flux submit` which adds the jobs to a queue.
-A scheduling plugin selects resources and decides when to run the job.
+`fluxion-resource` and `fluxion-qmanager`.
+The former is our resource matching service that represents computing and other resources in a graph and matches a job's resource requirements on this graph according to the configurable resource match policy.
+On the other hand, `fluxion-qmanager` implements queuing policies on the job queues in accordance, again, with to the configurable queue policies and parameters.
+Combined, **Fluxion** provides computing sites and end users alike many opportunites to create a job scheduling behavior specifically tailored to their workflow characteristics and the architectural and other constraints of their systems.

 #### Building flux-sched